FAQ

 FAQ details

-How many years do you think the study is going to be before you have all the answers?
+How many years do you think the study is going to last before you have all the answers?

-The final report is expected to be due in February 2031, with results more widely available later in 2031.
+The final report is expected to be due in November 2032, with results more widely available in early 2033.
 Please see below for a timeline of the study:

 Who else is taking part in the study?